 It is impossible to calculate the exact conception date, but it is possible for your fertility experts at Go IVF Surrogacy to calculate a nearby time in which you would likely to be conceived.
-If you are thinking that when you conceived than the best clues is to use the last date of your periods.
+If you are thinking that when you conceived than the best clues are to use the last date of your periods.

 Generally, most of the fertility experts calculate the pregnancy date based on your last menstrual period.
 If you have a regular cycle which means you get your periods around 28 days then you can estimate that your ovulation will take place around day 14 of your cycle.

 So, now you can easily figure out that when you conceived and how far along you are, you just need to think back to your last period and add 14 days from your first day of menstruation.
-In this way, you can use this date to estimate that when you may have conceived and also you can count from there how far along you may be.
+In this way, you can use this data to estimate that when you may have conceived and also you can count from there how far along you may be.
 For example, if your fertility expert says that you are 8 weeks pregnant then based on your last period, you can count 14 days from the first day of your last period and can use this date as your conception date.

 Knowing this, many couples start thinking that conception dates are accurate.
 It is difficult to say, as it has been noticed that the fertility expert will give you the pregnancy date based on your last period even though you would not have been pregnant that day.
 This is the reason that it becomes because to pinpoint the exact conception dates.
-Many women know the conception window and they use this information when making pregnancy and medical decisions because they are the one who can be rather accurate considering ovulation that will occur in a shorter period.
+Many women know the conception window and they use this information when making pregnancy and medical decisions because they are the ones who can be rather accurate considering ovulation that will occur in a shorter period.

 However, the women who are dealing with abnormal cycles or fertility issues such as PCOS or endometriosis for them it is difficult to pinpoint the conception dates.

-When Does the Conception Take Place?
+When Does Conception Take Place?

-The exact moment when the conception will take place is not clear, but it begins when a sperm burrows into the women egg within 24 hours after ovulation.
+The exact moment when the conception will take place is not clear, but it begins when a sperm burrows into the women’s egg within 24 hours after ovulation.
 Some study says conception will take place when men sperm meets women egg, and the other says it will take place when the combination of sperm and egg implant into the women uterus.